This page explains how to make payments of tax and National Insurance to HM Revenue and Customs (HMRC).

 You may have to pay late payment penalties and interest if you do not pay your PAYE tax/ Class 1 NIC, etc. to HMRC on time and in full.
 Late payment penalties and interest apply to all employers.
 You can find more information about penalties and interest on our website here.

 You may be having cash flow difficulties causing the late or non-payment of what you owe HMRC.
-If this is the case, you should contact the Business Payment Support Service as soon as you can, as they may be able to arrange a payment plan with you.
-If you do make an agreement before the due date, you can avoid penalties for the particular period or periods covered, providing you keep to the terms of the arrangement.
+If this is the case, you should contact the Business Payment Support Service as soon as you can, as they may be able to arrange a payment plan with you (known as ‘a time to pay arrangement’) .
+If you do make an agreement, you may be able to avoid penalties for the particular period or periods covered, providing you keep to the terms of the arrangement.
 But you will still have to pay interest on any amounts paid after the year's end.

-Information on what to do if you have paid HMRC the wrong amount, e.g. because you made a duplicate payment by mistake, can be found on GOV.UK.
+Further information on what to do if you have paid HMRC the wrong amount can be found on GOV.UK.